Open and Save in the Blazor Image Editor component

 Destroyed event

 The Destroyed event is triggered once the Blazor Image Editor component is destroyed or removed from the application.
-This event serves as a notification that the component and its associated resources have been successfully cleaned up and are no longer active.
+This event indicates that the component and its associated resources have been cleaned up and are no longer active.